 Chase Ultimate Rewards points:

-- Are worth an impressive 2.2 cents each according to our points and miles valuation.
+- Are worth an impressive amount according to our points and miles valuation.

 - Never expire.